liesnikov/extensible-elaborator/paper/main.md

 # Future work #

 There are some things we leave for future work.

-For example, coercive subtyping as implemented in Matita [@tassiBiDirectionalRefinementAlgorithm2012].
+* Coercive subtyping as implemented in Matita [@tassiBiDirectionalRefinementAlgorithm2012]
-Or erasure inference [@tejiscakDependentlyTypedCalculus2020].
+* Erasure inference [@tejiscakDependentlyTypedCalculus2020]
+* Rendering of macros as constraints
+* Mapping constraint solving onto a concurrent execution model.
+Use LVars here [@kuperLatticebasedDataStructures2015] here, similar to what TypOS [@allaisTypOSOperatingSystem2022a] is doing?

 # References #